-No. Nevada is a no fault divorce state.
-Your reasons for wanting to get a divorce are not relevant the Court, and no one is punished for bad behavior unless that behavior is the violation of a Court order.
+No. Nevada is a no-fault divorce state.
+Your reasons for wanting to get a divorce are not relevant to the Court, and no one is punished for bad behavior unless that behavior is the violation of a Court order.

 Yes.
 Most people do not agree on the terms of the divorce and it must be resolved in the Court.